Political Science (POLI) | Faculty of Arts

 Introduction to International Relations

-Students will be introduced to academic tools such as core concepts and schools of thought, in order to make sense of the complex world of international politics.
-Students will explore a broad range of historical and contemporary topics, including the role and importance of various state, inter-governmental and non-state actors, the promotion of international order, and salient features of the international political economy.
+Students will be introduced to the dynamic world of global politics.
+Students will explore a broad range of historical and contemporary topics, including conflict and cooperation, the role and importance of various state, inter-governmental and non-state actors, the promotion of international order, and salient features of the international political economy.

 Level: UG